-I remember growing up – the other thing is I am the only girl in a family of four, so I have three brothers – and the first born.
+Winny: I remember growing up – the other thing is I am the only girl in a family of four, so I have three brothers – and I’m the first-born.
 So, most times I traveled a lot with my father, and this time we were driving home.
-The other thing is it rains a lot in my rural home because it’s the highlands of Kenya.
-So we passed by on the road, a woman was holding a child, and it was raining heavily, and I think she was waiting for public transport.
+It rains a lot in my rural home because it’s in the highlands of Kenya.
+And as we were heading home, we could see a woman holding a child…and we thought she was possibly waiting for public transport.

-And my dad stopped and said, ‘You know, women are vulnerable, they should not be out at this hour.’
-I think it was around seven in the evening.
+And my dad pulled to the side of the road and said, ‘You know, women are vulnerable, they should not be out at this hour.’
+It was around seven in the evening.
 And I thought, ‘OK.’
-I think it built up that consciousness in me that women are different – we are not equal.
-There are risks that we face as women that men can overcome but for us, you know, it’s different.
+This awakened a consciousness in me that women are different – we are not equal.
+There are risks that we face as women that men can overcome.
+But for us, you know, it’s different.

-I grew up in the village, went to school, I have always been a smart kid, you know?
-I joined Egerton University for my undergraduate studies and I was passionate about women from the onset.
-I was the student that was always in the forefront, championing female student’s rights, but it had never crossed my mind about the issues of land.
+I grew up in the village, went to school, I have always been a smart kid.
+Later joined Egerton University for my undergraduate.
+At the university when I started initiatives, I was passionate about women from the outset.
+I was also the student that was always in the forefront, championing female student’s rights, but it had never crossed my mind about the issues of land.

 I was still figuring out what to write about or what to research about.
 And I had to ask my mother, because they are also tea farmers: ‘Normally when you get the bonus do you feel you have any decision over it?’
 And she said, ‘No, you know unconsciously – you know tea bonuses go to your father’s account because the title deed is in his name and so you don’t get to…women don’t even get to have any information if the tea bonus is in.’